Disappearance of Ruth Wilson: Investigation and aftermath

+In 2025, Surrey police stated that Wilson's case remains a missing person inquiry, adding that they "continue to keep an open mind about what is behind Ruth's disappearance" and "at this time, there is no further evidence to support any one particular line of inquiry about what has happened to Ruth."

 Possible sightings

-On the first anniversary of the disappearance a girl thought to resemble Wilson was captured on CCTV at a Dorking newsagent's shop two miles from Box Hill.
+On the first anniversary of the disappearance, a girl thought to resemble Wilson was captured on CCTV at a Dorking newsagent's shop two miles from Box Hill.
 She was distressed and requested a copy of each of the local newspapers and became visibly upset when she was told that one had sold out.
 The newspaper shop owner reported the encounter to the police and saved the CCTV footage.
 The local newspapers featured reference to Wilson’s disappearance.
 Wilson's parents stated in an article in The Times on 2 January 1997 that they believed the girl in the video was Wilson.

-Speaking on the tenth anniversary of Wilson's disappearance, Sgt Shane Craven, head of East Surrey police's missing persons team, stated that "In the weeks following Ruth’s disappearance there were some fairly reliable sightings of her in the Dorking area by people who knew her well".
+Speaking on the tenth anniversary of Wilson's disappearance, Sgt Shane Craven, head of East Surrey police's missing persons team, stated that "In the weeks following Ruth’s disappearance there were some fairly reliable sightings of her in the Dorking area by people who knew her well."
 Sightings have been reported as far afield as Canada.
 A Surrey Advertiser article by Rebecca Younger (dated 9 December 2008) announced an appeal to mark the 13th anniversary of the disappearance.
 The missing persons team have stated that they followed up every lead.